 But there are also some important safety considerations to keep in mind when choosing and using a high chair.

-So let’s take a look at high chairs in more detail to ensure your little one is safe, comfortable and truly ready to use a high chair.
+So let’s take a look at this piece of gear in more detail to ensure your little one is safe, comfortable and truly ready to use a high chair.

 When To Start Using A High Chair